ChrisVilches/Collection-Sync/README.md

 }
 ```

+Install `npm install --save @types/node` if you get errors related to missing Node types.

 You can also implement several lifecycle hooks for granular control over syncing.
 See [which methods can be overriden from SynchronizableCollection class](/docs/classes/SynchronizableCollection.md) for details.

 All methods allow the use of `async/await` if needed.